Raullize/conta-comigo/README.en.md

 ### Prerequisites

+- Docker Desktop (recommended)
+- Docker Compose
-- Node.js (version 16 or higher)
+- Node.js (version 16 or higher) - only for manual installation
-- npm or yarn
+- npm - only for manual installation

 ### Installation Steps